Ko1ors/Steam-Achievement-Viewer/README.md

 ## Technologies used
-- .NET 6.0
+- .NET 8.0
-- WPF
+- WPF (Windows Presentation Foundation)

 ## Features
 SAV provides users with functionality like:
 - Viewing achievements for a specific game.
-- Checking player's last achievements.
+- Check the latest achievements of the player.
-- Viewing player's rarest achievements.
+- View the player's rarest achievements.
-- Checking how far are a player from completing all achievements for a game.
+- Track progress towards completing all achievements for a game.
-- Checking players' closest achievements for a specific game.
+- View closest achievements for a specific game.
-- Checking players' closest achievements across all games in the library.
+- View closest achievements across all games in the library.
+- View the list of completed games.

 ## Login
-In order to see all achievements user have to provide a steam id.
-It can be found By checking your steam account details.
+In order to see all achievements user have to provide their Steam ID.
+It can be found By checking your steam account details:
->Simply click on your profile icon in upper right-corner and then click account details, right beneath your account's name you will find steam id.
+1. Click on your profile icon in the upper right corner.
+2. Click on "Account details".
+3. Your Steam ID is displayed beneath your account name (highlighted in green).

 <img src="images\steam_id_example_SteamProfile.png" width="550">

->(id is marked by the green rectangle)
->

 ## Setup
 > For developers:
-- Install Visual Studio 2022 with .Net Development Pack (SDK)
+- Install Visual Studio 2022 with .Net Development Pack (SDK).
-- Clone repository
+- Clone the repository.
-- Open the cloned solution in VS 2022
+- Open the cloned solution in Visual Studio 2022.
-- Build the SAV solution
+- Build the SAV solution.
-- ????
-- profit

 >For users
 - Download the latest release from the project page on Github
-- unarchive downloaded rar file
+- Unarchive the downloaded RAR file.
-- run SteamAchievementViewer.exe
+- Run SteamAchievementViewer.exe.

 ## Usage